Possession of a Weapon During the Commission of a Drug Crime Lawyer in NJ

 In addition to the above outlined drug offenses, the statute also punishes individuals who are in possession of a weapon while committing the offense of bias intimidation.
 Bias intimidation is the act of committing or attempting to commit a crime against another person for the purpose of terrifying them because of their race, color, ethnicity, religion, gender, disability, or orientation (N.J.S.A.
 2C:16-1).

 In short, the law prohibits utilizing or possessing a gun or a weapon while committing a drug offense or trying to intimidate a certain class of people.
 If a person violates the statute, 2C:39-4.1, he or she will be found guilty of a second degree offense, which means he or she will be sentenced to a prison term between five and ten years and also subject to a fine of up to $150,000.
 On top of that, because the crime is one of the second degree, it contains a presumption that the defendant will be sentenced to prison.
 What that means is it is almost certain the person will be incarcerated if he or she is convicted.
-Even if you are a person that has never been convicted of a crime before and has never been even arrested for an offense, it does not matter.
+Even if you are a person that has never been convicted of a crime before and has never even been arrested for an offense, it does not matter.
 The person will very likely be sentenced to prison.

 Notwithstanding the presumption of incarceration, what makes the law worth discussing further is the sentencing provision listed in the statute itself.
 Most of the laws in our criminal code do not contain a specific sentencing provision.
 As a result, the Judge has some discretion when imposing the punishment.
 However, the CDS and weapons statute provides that if a person is convicted for violating the drug and gun law, the charges shall not merge and the imposed sentence must be a consecutive sentence.
 Consequently, the convicted individual will have to serve the sentence for the drug offense, then that same person will have to serve the prison term for the drug and gun violation, which can be between five and ten years.